 Read more about St. Patrick and Celtic/Irish history at our Celtic Rings page

 Apart from shamrock, a mythical creature called a Leprechaun is also associated with Irish culture.
 The Leprechaun is a kind of sprite in Irish folklore similar to a fairy.
 Normally depicted as a mischievous, little bearded man in green clothing.

 They are alleged to spend their time mending shoes and have a pot of gold hidden at the end of a rainbow.Share this post on Twitter and tell your friends how to claim a free gift.Click To Tweet

 Read more about the Celts in Ireland and Celtic Rings

 All you have to do is contact us as mentioned above as soon as you have placed your order for rings via this website.
 We will need your name and address and order number.

-Your Free Gift will be posted from Thailand so please allow around 14 days for delivery to most countries.
+Your Free Gift will be posted from the UK via Royal Mail 1st Class post.
+Please allow around 14 days for delivery to other countries.